wzh99/GenCoG/README.md

 ## Dependency

 GenCoG is written in Python.
 Run `pip install -r requirements.txt` to get all dependencies.
-To evaluate code coverage, another build of TVM with [Gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) should be provided.

 Before running testing and evaluation scripts, create a subdirectory `out` in root directory of this project to store all their outputs.

 ## Bug Detection